seanahmad/brexit-switchpoint-analysis/README.md

 ## Conclusion

 This has been an introduction to the use of Bayesian switchpoint analysis using *tf.probability*.
-For this particular case, more time series data would be useful to further confirm whether 17th February 2020 does infact serve as a signifcant switchpoint in explaining the decline in page views.
+For this particular case, more time series data would be useful to further confirm whether 17th February 2020 does in fact serve as a significant switchpoint in explaining the decline in page views.
 I intend on updating this article in the future to reflect whether this is the case.

 Many thanks for reading, and the associated GitHub repository for this example is accessible [here](https://github.com/MGCodesandStats/brexit-switchpoint-analysis).